awsdocs/amazon-transcribe-developer-guide/doc_source/pii-redaction-output.md

-# Example PII redaction and identification output<a name="redaction-output"></a>
+# Example PII redaction and identification output<a name="pii-redaction-output"></a>

-The following examples show PII\-redacted output from batch and streaming jobs, and PII identification from a streaming job\.
+The following examples show redacted output from batch and streaming jobs, and PII identification from a streaming job\.

+Transcription jobs using content redaction generate two types of `confidence` values\.
+The Automatic Speech Recognition \(ASR\) confidence indicates the items that have the `type` of `pronunciation` or `punctuation` is a specific utterance\.
+In the transcript output below, the word `Good` has a `confidence` of `1.0`\.
+This confidence value indicates that Amazon Transcribe is 100 percent confident that the word uttered in this transcript is 'Good'\.
+The `confidence` value for a `[PII]` tag is the confidence that the speech it flagged for redaction is truly PII\.
+In the following transcript output, the `confidence` of `0.9999` indicates that Amazon Transcribe is 99\.99 percent confident that the entity it redacted in the transcript is PII\.

-## Example redacted batch output<a name="redaction-output-batch"></a>
+## Example redacted batch output<a name="pii-redaction-output-batch"></a>

 ```
 {